The Pen is Mightier than the Pill.

 I’ve come to some conclusions.
 I think; at least in my case… it’s my fault.

-We all Chewed the same dirt; no matter if it was in Southeast Asia, Granada or Somalia and I don’t think I’m the only one who experiences this phenomenon.
+No matter if it was in Southeast Asia, Granada or Somalia, we all chewed the same dirt and I don’t think I’m the only one who experiences this phenomenon.

 When you spend months or years exposing yourself to extreme fear and the emotional swing, that comes with having people try to kill you… or knowing if you are compromised you will hope they kill you… you can’t just stop.